AceFire6/assignment-4/README.md

 ### Files:

-* Image.cpp: The main file of the Image class.
+* `src/Image.cpp`: The main file of the Image class.
-* Image.h: The header file of the Image class.
+* `src/Image.h`: The header file of the Image class.
-* main.cpp: The driver file.
+* `src/main.cpp`: The driver file.
 Argument parsing happens here.
-* Unittests.cpp: This is where the catch unit tests are defined.
+* `src/Unittests.cpp`: This is where the catch unit tests are defined.
-* catch.hpp: This runs the unit tests.
+* `src/catch.hpp`: This runs the unit tests.
-* build/ : This is where the built files go.
+* `build/`: This is where the built files go.
 Images for testing can be found inside.